-A year ago, an email hit my account which was also sent to a small group of trusted colleagues.
-All it said was ‘Just had a resignation from a mission-critical person.
+A year ago, an email hit my account, which was also sent to a small group of trusted colleagues.
+All it said was "Just had a resignation from a mission-critical person.
 Need a sharp business development manager who can negotiate.
-Know anyone?’.
+Know anyone?"
 I sure did.
-I responded instantly with three bullet points.
-I have your person.
-She is the most commercial female in this market, generated $32m last year, national award winning young business leader.
+I responded instantly with three bullet points: I have your person.
+She's the most commercial woman in this market, generating $32 million last year, and a national award winning young business leader.
 Will connect if you’re happy to proceed.
-This young female ended up in the job, a Chief Commercial Officer role in a rapidly growing national start-up.
+This young woman ended up in the job, a chief commercial officer role in a rapidly growing national start-up.

 We're losing our networks

 One of the many downsides to working remotely is our ability to network.
-Research shows that our personal network by 200 people, or 16% (Yale University; Social networks and loneliness during the COVID-19 pandemic, January 2021) - during the pandemic.
-Network shrinkage has serious consequences, especially for women who are already caving under the pressure of working and home-schooling.
+Yale research shows that our personal network will reduce by 200 people, or 16 per cent, during the pandemic.
+Network shrinkage has serious consequences, especially for women who are already caving under the pressure of working and homeschooling.
 Weakening networks can make it hard to find a job and get promoted.
-As the Yales study says, it also has huge implications for organisations, leading to less creativity and more groupthink.
+As the Yale study says, it also has huge implications for organisations, leading to less creativity and more groupthink.

-Every week in every month, call four people in your network.
+1. Four by four – Every week in every month, call four people in your network.
 They may be close, they may have slipped off the radar a few years ago – but dial their number and have a good old-school chat with them on the phone.
 If you hear about someone landing a new job on LinkedIn, or being promoted – call and congratulate them.
 The same goes for news that isn’t so good.
 If you’ve ever lost your job, I bet you can sharply recall the people who called you to discuss it.
 Even if that person was fortunate enough to negotiate a redundancy, it rarely compensates for the loss of a gig they really liked.
-Making four calls a week won’t take long – but it will keep you linked in to your first, second and third degree connections.
+Making four calls a week won’t take long – but it'll keep you linked in to your first-, second- and third-degree connections.
 You never know what will come up in those unscheduled, no-agenda discussions.

-How we go about things matters, it’s all part of how we establish and accelerate trust.
+3. Connect versus follow – How we go about things matters, it’s all part of how we establish and accelerate trust.
 Don't connect with someone new, unless you have a reason.
-If you can’t find a reason to connect with someone, then the alternative is to ‘follow,’ a perfectly good way to stay up to date with their news.
-This social-media-minutiae has a key lesson for the 2020’s: have purpose to your exchanges.
+If you can’t find a reason to connect with someone, then the alternative is to ‘follow,’ – a perfectly good way to stay up-to-date with their news.
+This social-media-minutiae has a key lesson for the 2020s: have purpose to your exchanges.
 When you weigh into a conversation with thoughtful curiosity, chances are you may generate a meaningful connection.
 It’s the quality over quantity rule.